2005 UEFA Champions League final: Post-match

 Much discussion after the final centered on the future of Liverpool captain Steven Gerrard who had been linked with a move to rivals Chelsea.
 Gerrard stated in the immediate aftermath of the victory, "How can I think of leaving Liverpool after a night like this?"
 Media reports then quoted Gerrard as saying he wished to leave Liverpool, citing events that had occurred in the month after the Champions League victory as the reason.
 On 6 July, however, Liverpool chief executive Rick Parry released a statement confirming that Gerrard would remain at the club, and Gerrard signed a new four-year contract on 8 July.
 He ultimately never played for another club in Europe, as he departed for the Los Angeles Galaxy of Major League Soccer a decade later.

-Despite winning the competition, Liverpool's place in next season's Champions League was still in doubt.
-Prior to the 2005 Champions League final, The Football Association had decided on 5 May that only the top four finishers in the Premier League would qualify and Liverpool ended their domestic season in fifth place behind Everton.
-UEFA initially maintained that each country could only have four Champions League spots and suggested that the FA could nominate Liverpool instead of Everton.
+Despite winning the competition and the precedent that the holders defend their trophy, Liverpool's place in next season's Champions League was still in doubt.
+Prior to the 2005 Champions League final, The Football Association (FA) of England had decided on 5 May that only the top four finishers in the Premier League would qualify and Liverpool ended their domestic season in fifth place behind Everton.
+The governing body of the competition UEFA initially maintained that each country could only have four Champions League spots and suggested that the FA could nominate Liverpool instead of Everton.
 Liverpool faced a three-week wait to discover if they would be allowed to defend their title as all previous winners of the competition had done.
-UEFA came to a decision on 10 June, confirming that both Everton and Liverpool would be able to compete in the Champions League; however, Liverpool were entered into the first qualifying round, and were given no "country protection"; meaning they could face another English club at any stage of the competition.
-The UEFA Executive Committee also amended the regulations for future competitions so that the holders would have the right to defend their title and therefore qualify automatically, though at the expense of the lowest placed team in those countries that had more than one qualifier.
+UEFA came to a decision on 10 June, confirming that both Everton and Liverpool would be able to compete in the Champions League qualifying rounds; however, Liverpool were entered into the first qualifying round, and were given no "country protection"; meaning they could face another English club at any stage of the competition.
+Liverpool were seeded meaning at the third qualifying round they could have faced the unseeded Everton (who ultimately faced Villarreal and were knocked out), while UEFA chief executive Lars-Christer Olsson said there was never any discussion of whether Liverpool should enter the competition as it was unanimous as holders they should.
+To ensure no repeat the UEFA Executive Committee also amended the regulations for future competitions so that the holders would have the right to defend their title automatically, though at the expense of the lowest placed team in those countries that had more than one qualifier.

 As champions, Liverpool faced CSKA Moscow (winners of the 2005 UEFA Cup Final) in the 2005 UEFA Super Cup, held on 26 August.
 Liverpool won the match 3–1 after extra time.
 Liverpool's victory in Istanbul also meant they qualified for the 2005 FIFA Club World Championship.
 Liverpool beat Deportivo Saprissa 3–0 in the semi-final, and played Copa Libertadores champions São Paulo in the final, losing 1–0.